Bats and Arboriculture – Scoping surveys for arborists

 Please note this is a basic awareness course - it will not give participants the knowledge or skills to carry out full bat surveys.

-Cost: In person: £190.50 with Lantra certificate or £165 with BCT certificate of attendance.
+Cost: In person (one full day): £190.50 with Lantra certificate or £165 with BCT certificate of attendance.
 The course contents and resources are the same for both options.

-Online course: £120.50 with Lantra certificate or £95 with BCT certificate of attendance.
+Online course (2 half days): £120.50 with Lantra certificate or £95 with BCT certificate of attendance.
 The course contents and resources are the same for both options.

 Discounts: £5 for BCT or Arboricultural Association members, 10% multi-buy discount if booking 3 or more course places